DIAMICRON 30 mg MR Tablets.

 In patients not adequately controlled with Diamicron 30 mg MR Tablets, concomitant insulin therapy can be initiated under close medical supervision.

 Diamicron 30 mg MR Tablets should be prescribed using the same dosing regimen recommended for patients under 65 years of age.

 In patients with mild to moderate renal insufficiency the same dosing regimen can be used as in patients with normal renal function with careful patient monitoring.
 These data have been confirmed in clinical trials.

 Patients at risk of hypoglycaemia:

-- severe vascular disease (severe coronary heart disease, severe carotid impairment
+- Severe vascular disease (severe coronary heart disease, severe carotid impairment, diffuse vascular disease);

 It is recommended that the minimum daily starting dose of 30 mg is used.